PDF Usability Checker (PUC) Instantly visualise the accessibility of your PDF documents

 Which tags are supported?

-Headings, paragraphs, lists, images, tables, and many other elements, whether simple or complex, are supported.
+Headings, paragraphs, lists, images, tables, table of contents, links and many other elements, whether simple or complex, are supported.

 Form fields are not yet supported, but this feature is planned for a future release.